crocs-muni/DiSSECT/README.md

 # Setup

-Run `sage --python3 setup.py develop` to initialize the project, then `sage --python3 params.py` to generate parameter files and `sage --python3 tests/tests_structures.py -t all` to generate structure files.
+Run `sage --python3 setup.py develop --user` to initialize the project, then `sage --python3 params.py` to generate parameter files and `sage --python3 tests/tests_structures.py -t all` to generate structure files.

 ## Testing the curves